Qatar to pay aid into Gaza, with Hamas approval

 Israel regards Hamas as an implacable Islamist enemy, but fears that instability in Gaza will spill over into violence against Israelis.
 Prime Minister Benjamin Netanyahu’s government initially blocked the latest Qatari transfer, but relented on Thursday after the Israeli military recommended that it be allowed in.

 On Friday, Israeli forces shot and killed a Palestinian man during weekly protests along its border with Gaza, local health officials said.

-Contacted by Reuters, Israel’s military said they were checking the report.
+An Israeli military spokeswoman said that about 10,000 Palestinians had amassed along the Gaza border and that some of them hurled grenades and stones toward the soldiers across the way.

+“IDF (Israel Defence Forces) fighters responded by using riot dispersal means and in accordance with the rules of engagement,” the spokeswoman said.

 Palestinians launched weekly border protests nine months ago demanding the right of return to land from which their ancestors fled or were forced to flee during Israel’s founding in 1948 and an end to a grinding Israeli blockade of the territory, home for two million people.

+Another Palestinian was killed on Friday by Israeli soldiers in a separate incident in the West Bank, the Palestinian Health Ministry said.

+The Israeli military said its troops had opened fire at three Palestinian suspects who were throwing stones at Israeli vehicles driving along a West Bank highway and that after receiving medical treatment, one of the suspects died.

-Writing by Nidal Almughrabi; Editing by Toby Chopra
+Additional reporting by Maayan Lubell in Jerusalem and Ali Sawafta in Ramallah; Writing by Nidal Almughrabi; Editing by Toby Chopra